 VAWA: The LIHTC program is subject to the Violence Against Women Act (VAWA), which seeks to afford protections for, and prevent housing discrimination against, victims of domestic violence.
-Domestic violence covered by the act includes dating violence, sexual assault or stalking, regardless of gender or marital status.
+Domestic violence covered by VAWA includes dating violence, sexual assault or stalking, regardless of gender or marital status.

-Project Owners must notify tenants of their rights under VAWA.
+Project owners must notify tenants of their rights under VAWA.
 Owners must also establish an Emergency Transfer Plan for handling both internal and external requests for Emergency Transfer by tenants seeking protection from domestic violence.

-HUD provides model documents for Owners to meet VAWA requirements.
+HUD provides model documents for owners to meet VAWA requirements.
 Owner's may use HUD's forms, or may adapt them for their use.
 The HUD forms include:

-- HUD 5380 Notice of Occupancy Rights under VAWA Owners are required to provide all applicants and existing tenants a notice of their occupancy rights under VAWA.
+- HUD-91067 Lease Addendum amending lease to include provisions of VAWA - HUD 5380 Notice of Occupancy Rights under VAWA owners are required to provide all applicants and existing tenants a notice of their occupancy rights under VAWA.
 Applicants must be notified of their rights under at the time their application is accepted or rejected. - HUD 5381 Model Emergency Transfer Plan all owners of LIHTC properties must have an Emergency Transfer Plan, HUD's model addresses many, but not all, plan requirements. - HUD 5382 Certification for VAWA if owners require documentation of domestic violence they must accept a tenant's written certification as sufficient.
-HUD's form provides a model for tenant certification of domestic violence. - HUD 5383 Emergency Transfer Request form owners may ask victims of domestic abuse to use a form to request an emergency transfer - HUD provides a model of such a form.
+HUD's form provides a model for tenant certification of domestic violence. - HUD 5383 Emergency Transfer Request form owners may ask victims of domestic abuse to use a form to request an emergency transfer HUD provides a model of such a form.